Mortlock River

-The Mortlock River is a perennial river located in the Wheatbelt region of Western Australia.
+The Mortlock River is a perennial river in the Wheatbelt region of Western Australia.

 Course and features

 The headwaters of the river rise near Belmunging then flow in a northerly direction, crossed by the Goldfields Road and continuing in a north-westerly direction to finally flow parallel to the Northam York Road and crossed by the Great Eastern Highway.
-The river is joined by three minor tributaries; Mortlock River North, Mortlock River East and Meenaar South Creek.
+The river is joined by three minor tributaries: Mortlock River North, Mortlock River East and Meenaar South Creek.
 The river discharges into the Avon River, just west of Northam.
 The Mortlock descends 103 m over its 81 km course.

 The river is saline and delivers the most salt (approximately 91 t per year) into the Avon River.

 Name

 The river was named after the surveyor Henry Mortlock Ommanney in the 1830s.
-Ommanney was the first European to visit the river during an expedition through the area in 1835.
+Ommanney visited the river during an expedition through the area in 1835.